“I have always tried to live in an ivory tower, but a tide of shit is beating at its walls, threatening to undermine it.” — Gustave Flaubert

 “I only read the comments.” — My Sister

-It’s evident that the comments section here is one of the best things about this website.
-The dissemination of useful information, the manifestation of diverse personalities, the formation and strengthening of community bonds, and the occasional peaceful resolution of emotional personal/political disputes that takes place here on a regular basis are things we value highly.
+It’s evident that the comments section is one of the best things about this website.
+The dissemination of useful information, the development of useful ideas, the manifestation of diverse personalities, the formation and strengthening of community bonds, and the occasional peaceful resolution of emotional personal/political disputes that takes place in the comments section on a regular basis are all highly worthwhile products of this endeavor.
 Of course, the world is a better place when people communicate more effectively, even at the smallest margins.
 And if this place is anything, it’s a place where at least some people communicate at least a bit more effectively at the smallest margins.

 But still, of course, it could always be better, which is why we’re publishing this official statement of policy on commenting and free speech.